 Master’s Program in Nursing

-Become A Transformative Nurse at VCU School of Nursing
+Become A Transformative Nurse at the VCU School of Nursing

-Ranked in the top 10% of nursing graduate programs by U.S. News and World Report, the Master’s Degree Program at VCU School of Nursing provides a world-class learning experience that prepare nurses to become leaders in advanced practice nursing.
+The VCU School of Nursing provides state-of-the-science facilities to prepare baccalaureate-educated registered nurses for advance practice as a Nurse Practitioner in a chosen specialty.
 The Master’s Program provides nurses with a solid foundation in the specialized knowledge and advanced practice skills that are needed to care for diverse patient populations with complex health problems across the health-illness continuum.
-In addition, students partner with interprofessional groups to develop expertise in team-based, patient- centered health care, while also gaining valuable leadership and collaborative skills.
-The curriculum at VCU prepares graduates who can engage in transformative nursing not only as leaders who are committed to nursing excellence but as practitioners who are committed to the health and well being of the patients they serve.
+In addition, students collaborate with interprofessional groups to develop expertise in team-based, patient- centered health care, while also gaining valuable leadership and collaborative skills.
+Our graduates are prepared to engage and transform the care of patients in a variety of settings.

 In the picture to the right, Jeremy Kellems, a master's degree student in the Family Nurse Practitioner concentration, examines a patient under the guidance of his preceptor, Lana Sargent, M.S.N., RN, FNP-C, GNP-BC, assistant professor.

-- A distinctive educational experience working with highly qualified faculty who are not only nationally renowned educators, researchers, and professional leaders at both state and national levels but also expert clinicians who maintain active clinical practices.
+- A distinctive educational experience working with highly qualified faculty who not only are nationally renowned educators, researchers, and professional leaders, but also expert clinicians who maintain active practices.

 - Partnership with the nationally recognized VCU Health System, including the VCU Medical Center – a Level 1 Trauma Center with Magnet status.

-- Affiliations with health care systems across the Commonwealth of Virginia that provide a vast array of clinical experiences ranging from management of patients in intensive care units to community-based clinics.
+- Affiliations with health care systems throughout Virginia that provide a vast array of clinical experiences ranging from management of patients in intensive care units to community-based clinics.